mike-north/ember-octane-workshop/notes/10-auth-service.md

 ### Tests

-Update the component test at [`tests/integration/components/team-sidebar-test.js`](../tests/integration/components/team-sidebar-test.js) so that it uses the following assertion
+Update the component test at [`tests/integration/components/team-sidebar-test.js`](../tests/integration/components/team-sidebar-test.js) so that it uses the following assertion:

 ```js
 assert.deepEqual(